aiplanethub/genai-stack/README.md

 - Customer Support Chatbots: Enhance the operational efficiency of customer support teams with near accurate responses to support queries.
 - Information Retrieval on Large Volumes of Documents: Quickly extract specific information or related documents from vast repositories, streamlining data management.

+## Get in Touch

+You can schedule a 1:1 meeting with our DevRel & Community Team to get started with AI Planet Open Source LLMs(effi and Panda Coder) and GenAI Stack.
+Schedule the call here: [https://calendly.com/jaintarun](https://calendly.com/jaintarun)

 ## Contribution guidelines

 GenAI Stack thrives in the rapidly evolving landscape of open-source projects.
 We wholeheartedly welcome contributions in various capacities, be it through innovative features, enhanced infrastructure, or refined documentation.